Korzer420/CurseRandomizer/README.md

 - Force Replace: The mod tries to replace items, which the player allowed via "Replaceable Items".
 If no items are left to replace, the rest amount will be disposed.

 #### Curse Amount
 Determines how many curses should be placed.
+These option are based on the total amount of items that the randomizer have, but still have a minimal amount.
-- Few: 1 to 5 curses
+- Few: 1% to 3% are curse items.
+At least 3 to 5.
-- Some: 3 to 10 curses
+- Some: 4% to 6% are curse items.
+At least 5 to 10.
-- Medium: 5 to 15 curses
+- Medium: 7% to 9% are curse items.
+At least 10 to 15.
-- Many: 7 to 20 curses
+- Many: 10% to 12% are curse items.
+At least 15 to 20.
-- Oh Oh: 10 to 30 curses will be placed.
+- Oh Oh: 13% to 15% are curse items.
+At least 20 to 30.
-- Custom: A player defined range between 0 and 100.
+- Custom: A player defined range between 0 and 200.

 #### Replacable Items
 - Defines which items the mod can replace with curses if the curse method is not "Add".